arnavt78/Popup-Prompt/README.md

 And that's it!

+## Abilities

+This amazing _npm_ module, `popup-prompt`, is very powerful!
+It can make popups so that you can show a better UI to your user!

+The main capabilities that `popup-prompt` can do includes showing pre-made popups, and also making your own complex popups easily in just a few lines!

+So, to use this extraordinary module, run `npm install popup-prompt` to use it now!

+_Reminder: You also need PowerShell 5.1 (or above) installed on your device._

 ## Functionality

 Below is a table of all of the constants and methods available in the `popup-prompt` package.